manpagez: man pages & more

 one of gzip or bzip2.
 Lzip uses a simplified form of LZMA

-(Lempel-Ziv-Markov chain-Algorithm) designed to achieve complete
+(Lempel-Ziv-Markov chain-Algorithm) and is designed to achieve complete

 interoperability between implementations.
 The maximum dictionary size